-Fly.io is a convenient and easy to use deployment platform with a generous free allowance.
+Fly.io is a convenient and easy to use deployment platform.
 They were also a sponsor of the Gleam project, thank you Fly!

 Ensure your application is listening on 0.0.0.0